Traditional Martial Arts Training:

 Wing Chun is for anyone who wants to learn something new and have some fun.
 Wing Chun does not rely on size or strength, but on skill and principle.
 We learn to 'borrow' our opponent's energy thereby using it against him.
 Because Wing Chun uses the simplest method to overcome an opponent, there are no acrobatic movements in the system.
 Therefore, men and women of all ages can benefit from this training.
 One does not need to be athletic to learn Wing Chun.

 The experience of learning the art of Wing Chun will be different for every student.
 However, there are many benefits from training that most practitioners will begin to notice rather quickly while practicing Wing Chun.
 Some examples of these are improved health and sense of well-being, better balance and flexibility, reduced stress, and increased self-confidence.

 Wing Chun does not require any previous training or skill level.
 Each student moves at his or her own pace, and every student helps the others to improve.

-We currently offer two classes per week to help accomodate the varying schedules of our students.
-Most students are able to attend one or two classes per week.
+We currently offer three classes per week to help accomodate the varying schedules of our students.
+Most students are able to attend one to three classes per week.
 Of course, students can attend as many of the classes as they want.
 Wing Chun is a martial art that requires self-discovery through practice.
 Coming to class at least once or twice per week provides you with an instructor who serves as a guide in your studies.
-Then, by practicing in your free time, you will develop your skills and understanding.
+Then, by practicing in your free time, you will develop your skills and understandin

 No. Wing Chun is a combat art.
 In a competition, there are rules.
 Therefore, to compete, you must train to fight within those restrictions.
 In a real confrontation, there are no rules, so we train to fight in this situation.
 We teach Wing Chun only for self-defense and self-improvement.
 We are dedicated to providing training that will help you overcome violent assaults.